 The NIDDK supports basic and clinical research on kidney development and disease, including the causes of kidney disease; the underlying mechanisms leading to progression of kidney disease; and the identification and testing of possible treatments to prevent development or halt progression of kidney disease.
 Also of interest are studies of inherited diseases such as polycystic kidney disease, congenital kidney disorders, and immune-related kidney diseases such as IgA nephropathy and hemolytic uremic syndrome.

-It has been estimated that more than 23 million Americans have chronic kidney disease (CKD).
+It has been estimated that more than 20 million American adults have chronic kidney disease (CKD).
 CKD has two main causes: high blood pressure and diabetes.
 CKD, especially if undetected, can progress to irreversible kidney failure.
 People with kidney failure require dialysis or a kidney transplant to live.
 Minority populations, particularly African Americans, Hispanic and Latino Americans, and American Indians and Alaska Natives, bear a disproportionate burden of CKD and kidney failure.